ZeekBeakCreek/class-astro/src/pages/en/page-8.md

 function ExampleWithManyStates() {
   // Declare multiple state variables! const [age, setAge] = useState(42);
-  const [fruit, setFruit] = useState('banana');
+  const [fruit, setFruit] = useState("banana");
-  const [todos, setTodos] = useState([{ text: 'Learn Hooks' }]);
+  const [todos, setTodos] = useState([{ text: "Learn Hooks" }]);
 }
 ```

->The [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Array_destructuring) syntax lets us give different names to the state variables we declared by calling `useState`.
+> The [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Array_destructuring) syntax lets us give different names to the state variables we declared by calling `useState`.
 These names aren't a part of the `useState` Hook itself.
 Instead, React assumes that if you call `useState` many times, you do it in the same order during every render.

 ### But what is a Hook?